hbjORbj/weather-telegram-bot/README.md

-# Telegram Bot that tells you the weather in your location every morning
+# Telegram Bot that tells you the weather when you give it a location

 > Built in NodeJS using Yahoo Weather API and Telegraf